 DMARDs are usually taken orally, though methotrexate is also available as an injection.
 Like any drug, there are possible side effects, ranging from annoying (mouth sores, thinning hair, stomach upset) to more serious (increased risk of infection, liver damage).
 Your doctor will monitor you closely and might do tests for healthy blood-cell counts as well as proper kidney and liver function to be sure your body is dealing with the treatment OK.

 The most common DMARDs include:

 These “biologic response modifiers” (technically a type of DMARD) are used if you don’t get the results you want from conventional DMARD therapy.
 Traditional DMARDs affect your immune system more broadly, while biologics target specific proteins or cells that fuel inflammation.
-Genetically engineered from actual human genes, they’re more potent (and expensive) than regular DMARDs.
+Genetically engineered from actual human or animal genes, they’re more potent (and expensive) than regular DMARDs.
 They also tend to be most effective in combination with a traditional DMARD.

 Here’s the bad news: Biologics require you to give yourself shots or visit an IV infusion center regularly.
 And because they dampen your immune system, you may be more likely to catch colds and other infections.

 The most common biologics (categorized by the cells they target) include: